snowplow/snowplow-ecommerce-tracking-accelerator/content/modeling/modeling_2.md

 - `snowplow__start_date`: The date of the first tracked event.
 - `snowplow__ecommerce_event_names`: List of event names to include in our ecommerce data, default is just `snowplow_ecommerce_action`
 - `snowplow__events`: Variable to overwrite the events table in case it is named differently.
+- `snowplow__number_category_levels`: Variable to overwrite the maximum number of levels you have in your product categories e.g. `books/fiction/magical-fiction` has 3 levels
+- `snowplow__number_checkout_steps`: The index of the checkout step which represents a completed transaction.
+This is required to enable working checkout funnel analysis.

 To overwrite these, add the following snippet to the `dbt_project.yml`: